ntrllog/CS5540-HoneyGen/README.md

 * pymongo = 3.12.0
 * pymongo[srv]
 * fasttext = 0.9.2 (only if generating models - see Generating Models section)
-* gunicorn = 20.1.0 (only if running in production setting)
 * requests = 2.28.1

-Linux Packages:
-* ngrok (only if running in production setting)

 ## External Services That Need to Be Created
 Database: